 Students transferring into Dodgeland High School will have their credits evaluated by the school counseling services and administration.
-If the transfer student is credit deficient they may be considered for the GEDO 2 program, which is contingent upon attendance, behavior, and academic progress.

 TUTOR/TEACHER ASSISTANCE PROGRAM

 The Tutor/Teacher Assistance Program (HS) is a learning experience where students have the opportunity to earn high school credit outside the classroom.
 Participants may volunteer to work with another student(s) helping with assignment completion, and practice or assist with the development of organizational skills.
 The tutor/teaching assistance program is a privilege.
 Therefore, inappropriate behavior may result in removal from the program.
 High school students who meet established requirements shall be eligible to participate in the program or as determined by an IEP.
 The requirements include: